ezakhar/help/en/basics/training-plan-management.md

 * 7 - attribute of changes available in the published plan.
 It is displayed when the current version of the plan differs from the one published in the Store.

-* 8 - a button to create a plan.
+* 8 - button to create a plan.

 ### Create a training plan {#createplan}

-In order to create a training plan you need to go to the section “Methodology” - “Training plans” and click on the “Add” button [8].
+In order to create a training plan you need to go to the section “Methodology” - “Training plans” and click on the “Add” button \[8\].

 There are several tabs in the new plan creation window.